alexnathanson/BrightsignAPI/README.md

 	* playfile syntax: 'file [filename]'
 	* volume syntax: 'volume [integer in range 0-100]'
 * GPIO
+* HTML Control interface on port 8000
+* Additional commands can be sent via the Chome diagnostic console.
+	* see below

 #### config file
 * can set and get data from config file to ensure persistance

 ### diagnostic functions
 * displays IP address on screen
-* enables diagnostic console on port 3000 (chrome browsers only)
+* enables diagnostic console on port 3000 (Chrome browsers only)
 	* some frequently used commands:
 		* restart = BS.reboot()
 		* volume = setVolume(an int from 0-100)